Kiama808/StopnShop/README.md

 ## STOPnSHOP
 By Kelvin Kiama
 ## Description
-My project build was a CLIn-based shopping app takes care of customer needs and store inventory.
+My project build was a CLI-based shopping app takes care of customer needs and store inventory.
 This app  allows the store manager to keep track of  changes that  take place in the shop.

 ## Installation
 To install the project use this link https://github.com/Kiama808/StopnShop